Tips for Planning Your 2023 NIST CSF Maturity Gains

 - Take steps to both prevent and prepare for ransomware, which continues to be a significant threat to organizations of all sizes and across industries.

-If this feels like a lot, our team can offer advice, or assessments to gauge your current cybersecurity posture and identifying opportunities for improvements.
+If this feels like a lot, our team can offer advice, or assessments to gauge your current cybersecurity posture and identify opportunities for improvements.
 Contact us if you would like an experienced LMG Security consultant to work through this process with you to identify impactful, actionable ways to reduce risk and improve your organization’s overall cybersecurity posture.